mematt/ml4calibrated450k/README.md

 ***

-### Example to perform hyperparameter tuning for the random forests algorithm
+## A worked example to perform hyperparameter tuning for the random forests (tRF) algorithm and post-processing it with multinomial ridge regression (MR)

 Below, we present the steps needed to perform hyperparameter tuning for the RF classifier including its calibration with MR (tRF<sub>BS | ME | LL</sub> + MR) and its final performance evaluation.